 Pay-As-You-Go Workers’ Compensation Insurance

 Pay-as-you-go workers’ compensation insurance programs eliminate the need for businesses to post large upfront deposits for their workers’ comp policies, among other key benefits.
-To take advantage of this program for our clients, Surety First has partnered with ADP to package workers’ comp, payroll administration, and general liability insurance, if requested, into a single, simplified monthly bill.
+To take advantage of this program for our clients, Surety First has partnered with Thimble to package workers’ comp, payroll administration, and general liability insurance, if requested, into a single, simplified monthly bill.

-Does Workers’ Compensation Insurance Cover COVID-19?
+Does California Workers’ Compensation Insurance Cover COVID-19?

 For an illness to be covered by workers’ compensation, it must be proven to have arisen out of and in the course of employment.
 There are certain instances when COVID-19 could meet this requirement, including: